World Plants Logo

 Landscape

 Principally used as a natural plant in landscape restoration projects and to attract wildlife.
-There are many cultivars that are better suited to fruit production in the garden than the species.
+There are many cultivars that are better suited to fruit production in the garden compared to the species.

 Cultivation

-R. fruticosus will grow in partial to full shade and tolerates a wide variety of soils.
-However if flourishes in full sun and well drained, moist soil, with a high organic content.
+R. fruticosus will grow in partial to full shade and tolerates a wide variety of soils; however it flourishes in full sun and well drained, moist soil, with a high organic content.
 It has a very deep root system and is drought tolerant once established.
 Plant in early spring before the young canes break dormancy.

 Shape